WHO WE ARE...

 Theresa A. Yugar currently teaches at Loyola Marymount University in Los Angeles where she is situated in the Women’s and Gender Studies Department.
 She earned a Ph.D. from Claremont Graduate University and a Master of Divinity degree from Harvard University in the field of Women’s Studies in Religion.
 Her areas of expertise are Ecofeminist Theory and Praxis and Gender in Colonial Latin American History.
 She is the recipient of a Fulbright and Hispanic Theological Initiative Fellowship, and Scholar for the Chancellor’s Doctoral Incentive Program.
 She is also the author of the book, Sor Juana Inés de la Cruz: Feminist Reconstruction of Biography and Text, which is a feminist historical reconstruction of Novohispana feminist, De La Cruz, in her 17th century New Spain, modern-day Mexican world.

-Julia Enxing, Ph.D., is a Catholic theologian, located in Germany.
-She is Professor for Systematic Theology at the University of Dresden.
+Julia Enxing, Ph.D., is Professor of Systematic Theology at the Institute for Catholic Theology at the University of Dresden, Germany.
 In 2012, Julia received her Ph.D. from the University of Muenster, Germany; her habilitation (a second post-doctoral degree) followed in 2017.
 During her doctoral studies, Julia spent time as a Visting Scholar at the Center for Process Studies, Claremont School of Theology, CA. Her research focuses on ecclesiology, process theology, religious philosophy, eco-theology, gender studies and animal theology.
 From 2015 till 2018 Julia was Principal Investigator of an international, ecumenical research network on "Sin and Guilt as Challenges for Theology and the Church," funded by the German Research Foundation (DFG).
 Further, she is on the editorial staff of the Theological Online Feuilleton and on the board of the Theological Journal Cursor (https://cursor.pubpub.org/).
 You can find further information on her personal website: www.juliaenxing.de.

 Rosalind Hinton is an independent scholar and oral historian who uses her skills for movement building, public history and fundraising.